-It is your right and obligation to report any incident of harassment, sexual or otherwise to the Captain, the MPC or the Chief Scientist.
+It is your right and obligation to report any incident of harassment, sexual or otherwise, to the captain, the MPC, or the chief scientist.
 Harassment, sexual or otherwise, is unlawful.
-It is an assault upon an individual's right and dignity.
-It is clearly unacceptable and inconsistent with standards of the NSF, ASC, and Edison Chouest Offshore.
+It is an assault upon an individual's rights, and is unacceptable and inconsistent with standards of the NSF, ASC, and Edison Chouest Offshore.